mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 The default formatter only keeps the first letter and capitalises it.

 :::info
-This prop is available on all components rendering a day calendar (`DateCalendar`, all the date pickers, date time pickers and date range pickers)
+This prop is available on all components that render a day calendar, including the Date Calendar as well as all Date Pickers, Date Time Pickers, and Date Range Pickers.
 :::

 The example bellow adds a dot at the end of each day in the calendar header: